Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Notable EventsNotable PlacesWar, US Revolutionary.
 A significant historical month for this entry is September 1355.

 Location.
-43° 0.224′ N, 73° 38.221′ W. Marker is in Stillwater, New York, in Saratoga County.
-Marker is on Park Tour Road, on the right when traveling north.
+Marker has been permanently removed.
+It was located near 43° 0.224′ N, 73° 38.221′ W. Marker was in Stillwater, New York, in Saratoga County.
+It was on Park Tour Road, on the right when traveling north.
 Marker is in Saratoga National Historical Park along a walking trail at the Balcarres Redoubt/Freeman Farm stop.
 Touch for map.
-Marker is in this post office area: Stillwater NY 12170, United States of America.
-Touch for directions.
+Marker was in this post office area: Stillwater NY 12170, United States of America.

 Paid Advertisement